gradle/gradle/.github/PULL_REQUEST_TEMPLATE.md

 ### Contributor Checklist
 - [ ] Base the PR against the `develop` branch
-- [ ] Make sure that all commmits are [signed off](https://git-scm.com/docs/git-commit#git-commit---signoff) to indicate that you agree to the terms of [Developer Certificate of Origin](https://developercertificate.org/).
+- [ ] Make sure that all commits are [signed off](https://git-scm.com/docs/git-commit#git-commit---signoff) to indicate that you agree to the terms of [Developer Certificate of Origin](https://developercertificate.org/).
 - [ ] Provide integration tests to verify changes from a user perspective
 - [ ] Provide unit tests to verify logic
 - [ ] Ensure that tests pass locally: `./gradlew check --parallel`